-The minimum initial investment in Class A and Class F units of the Fund is \$2,000.
-The minimum subsequent investment in Class A and Class F units of the Fund is \$500.
-The minimum initial investment and the minimum subsequent investment in Class I and Class O units of the Fund are negotiable.
+The minimum initial investment in Class A and Class F units of the Fund is \$500.
+The minimum subsequent investment in Class A and Class F units of the Fund is \$50.
+The minimum initial investment in Class I and Class O units of the Fund is negotiable and the minimum subsequent investment in Class I and Class O units of the Fund is negotiable.
 These minimum investment amounts may be adjusted or waived in the absolute discretion of the Manager.